-Investments implemented amount for HUF 53,257 thousand in 2020, as opposed to the investments of the previous period in the amount of HUF 311 thousand.
+Investments implemented in the reporting period amount for HUF 28,195 thousand in 2021, as opposed to the investments of the previous period in the amount of HUF 53,257 thousand.
+Investments during the current year mainly consisted of the recording of leased assets classified as leases under IFRS 16.

 The Company has no investment commitments currently.